scsketch/pagemaster-rn/README.md

 5. Mobile Device Support:

    - I primarily tested this on the iOS simulator, Chrome browser, and a physical iPhone.
-It seems to work on the Android simulator as well, but I have not tested it on an Android device.
+I tested on an Android simulator as well, but I have not tested on a physical Android device.

 6. Development Mode Considerations:
    - If you inspect the Chrome console to check the network and notice requests are firing twice, it's because of how React runs in development Strict mode.
 It's a feature used to help debug in development, and is disabled in production builds.